Michael J. Raymond

 The evidence presented by RG&M at trial more than adequately allowed the jury to have found that the primary insurer did not adequately account for the strength of the underlying claimant's case or the financial risk to which it would expose the excess insurer if settlement was not reached.
 As such, the primary insurer "knew it was not acting as a prudent insurer would".

 The Court also awarded RG&M's clients its attorneys' fees on appeal.
-The case has been pending for five years.
+The case had been pending for five years.

 Navigators Ins.
 Co. v.
 First Mercury Ins.
 Co., Maricopa Co.
 Sup.
 Ct. (verdict rendered May 13, 2019).